Falwell says he’s resigned from Liberty University

 The tale of Granda’s ties to the family, previously reported in part by other news outlets, has become known as the “pool boy” story.
 Granda and the Falwells met while he worked as a pool attendant in Miami.

-Granda, who did not return a call from AP on Tuesday, took on partial ownership of a hostel in Miami’s party-friendly South Beach neighborhood with members of the Falwell family, according to court documents.
+Granda took on partial ownership of a hostel in Miami’s party-friendly South Beach neighborhood with members of the Falwell family, according to court documents.
 The purchase of the property was a surprise move in itself for the president of a conservative evangelical university.
 Granda’s later involvement sparked legal jostling that later involved Michael Cohen, Trump’s former lawyer and fixer.
+Granda did not return a phone call from AP on Tuesday.

 Falwell started an indefinite leave of absence as president and chancellor on Aug.
-7, after a photo he posted on social media sparked an uproar.
-The image showed him with his pants unzipped, stomach exposed and arm high around the waist of his wife’s pregnant assistant.
-Falwell has said the photo was taken at a costume party during a family vacation.
+7 amid intense criticism of the photo he posted on social media.

-Critics of the photo said it was evidence of hypocritical behavior from the leader of a university where students must follow a strict code of conduct that includes modest dress and a ban on alcohol consumption and premarital sex.
+Critics of the image said it was evidence of hypocritical behavior from the leader of a university where students must follow a strict code of conduct that includes modest dress and a ban on alcohol consumption and premarital sex.
 The photo also prompted new pushback against Falwell from school alumni and supporters, including North Carolina GOP Rep. Mark Walker, who called for his resignation.

 Liberty alumni and Virginia pastor Colby Garman tweeted on Monday night that the events which brought Falwell down “are not the public fall of a Christian leader into sin.”